AlexCuse/picklebot/edgex/README.md

 ### commands

-The only command supported is `Alert`- same as the events pushed off.
+The only read command supported is `Alert`- same as the events pushed off.
 Alerts will be for a configured duration and read commands will return true if one is active.

-Write commands will be considered an acknowledgement and will sound the associated alarm if the alert is still active.
-If `RequireAck` is configured to true the alarm will not be triggered until acknowledgement is received (via an empty PUT to "Alert")
+Write commands can be sent with a `Level` corresponding to the mapped alarm configuration and will sound the associated alarm if the alert is still active.

+note: If `RequireAck` is configured to true the alarm will not be triggered until acknowledgement is received (via a level PUT to "Alert" - if no level is provided a system configured default will be used)

 ## app-surveillance